gbbirkisson/kong-plugin-jwt-keycloak/README.md

 ### Enabling on endpoints

-The same principle applies to this plugin as the standard jwt plugin that comes with kong.
-You can enable it on service, routes, apis and globally.
+The same principle applies to this plugin as the [standard jwt plugin that comes with kong](https://docs.konghq.com/hub/kong-inc/jwt/).
+You can enable it on service, routes and globally.

 #### Service